Sunday 11 June, 7.00pm, Great Hall, Sherfield Building, Imperial College, London SW7 2BB

 If you are interested in joining the second round of investment contact Captain Jorne Langelaan and the EcoClipper office via the investment form.
 If you are interested in taking part in the sailing revolution here is a great article by Jess Clay of EcoClipper that includes a section on sail cargo.

 I set up Clarity & Hart as part of the ecological concern of my total work.
 The amazing team at C&H advises on communications, creates designs and provides tracking.
 We also design websites from scratch, e.g. www.grayhoundshipping.com.
-C&H is proud to have collaborated with sail cargo companies in Scandinavia, the Netherlands, the UK and Central America.
+We are proud to have collaborated with sail cargo companies in Scandinavia, the Netherlands, the UK and Central America.
+I am also co-founder of Guild of Ships, a bookings and circular economy platform that serves the sail cargo/travel sector.

 This is such a blast.
 The playing by Ellie Fagg, Tom Norris, Dorothea Vogel and Orlando Jopling is world-class and there is advice on food and wine to go with the music!
 The Raz Club is for people who enjoy great music, food, wine and the company of others.
 It’s a way of coming together with like-minded people to enable musicians to keep on making music and sharing it with others.
 I’m honoured to be there with the wine writer Nina Caplan.

-Clarity & Hart was set up in November 2020 by Bill Carslake, as part of the ecological concern of his total work.
-Sail is a logical solution to transport in the climate crisis.
-Wind is free, and sail technology is extraordinary.
-The five-person team at C&H is based in the UK and Finland.
+I set up Clarity & Hart in 2020 as part of the ecological concern of my total work.
+Sail is a logical solution to transport in the climate crisis; wind is free and sail technology is extraordinary.
+C&H is a Business Support Agency for the sustainable maritime shipping sector.
+We do communications, websites and booking systems.
 We are proud to have worked with sail cargo and passenger companies in Central America, Sweden, the Netherlands and the UK.
 We do communications, graphic design and websites (e.g. www.grayhoundshipping.com).
 We also make bespoke booking systems (e.g. www.grayhoundventures.com) that are clear, creative and future-proof.
-Contact us to collaborate in 2023/24.
+Contact us to collaborate in 2024/25.

 Not only did the team at Clarity & Hart produce an amazing and effective website for us.
 The process of developing the site, its purpose and functions, made us understand a lot of things about our business that we simply hadn’t thought of before.
 Clarity & Hart also helped us answer the most important question of all, and that is not WHAT we should communicate, but WHY we should communicate.